 ADVERTISEMENT

-Weighted keys
+Weighted Keys

-Thomann DP 32 – with half pedal option.
+Thomann DP 32 – Half-Pedal Support

-The many sounds of the Thomann DP-32
+The Many Sounds of the Thomann DP-32

 Thomann DP-32 - control panel